Machine Learning Software Comparison 2024: Platforms & Pricing

 - Model Deployment: Vertex AI simplifies model deployment with one-click deployment to Google Cloud’s infrastructure.
 It also supports A/B testing and shadow deployments to ensure models perform as expected in production.

-- Model Monitoring: Vertex AI provides robust model monitoring capabilities, tracking model performance, detecting drift, and alerting users to potential issues.
+- Model Monitoring: Vertex AI provides model monitoring capabilities, tracking model performance, detecting drift, and alerting users to potential issues.
 This helps maintain model accuracy and reliability over time.

 - Feature Store: A centralized repository for storing, managing, and serving machine learning features.
 This promotes feature reuse and consistency across different models.